Andrey Chibis: Governor of Murmansk Oblast

 On 21 March 2019, by the Decree of the President of Russia, Chibis was appointed acting Governor of Murmansk Oblast.
 On 9 April 2019, he announced that he was going to become a candidate for governor of Murmansk Oblast in the elections in 2019.
-On Single Election Day, 8 September 2019, with a result of 60.07% in the first round of elections for the Governor of Murmansk Oblast, Chibis had won the election.
+On Single Election Day, 8 September 2019, with a result of 60.07% in the first round of elections for the Governor of Murmansk Oblast, Chibis won the election.
 His term of office will end in September 2024.

 On 27 September 2019, Chibis signed a decree on the appointment of Konstantin Dolgov as a representative from the executive body of state power of the region in the Federation Council.

 In November 2019, he headed the regional branch of the United Russia party.

-Family
+On 4 April 2024, Chibis was severely wounded after being stabbed while meeting with constituents in Apatity.
+He was temporarily replaced as governor by his deputy, Nadezhda Aksyonova.
+RBC reported that the suspect was a 42-year old local railway worker who said "he disliked the governor, although he did not know him personally,” during his interrogation, according to the Investigative Committee of Russia.
+The attack on Chibis is the first on a head of a federal subject of Russia since a suicide bombing that unsuccessfully targeted the head of Ingushetia, Yunus-bek Yevkurov, in 2009.
+Chibis was later discharged on 12 April.

+Personal life

 Andrey Chibis is married to Yevgenya Vladimirovna and has two children, a daughter and a son both born in 2015.
 In 2019, their daughter Yelizaveta entered the children's theater school in Murmansk (department of "Basics of Acting and Directing").
 Yevgenya is the candidate of economic sciences, economist and lawyer; works in the field of accounting, auditing and business consulting.
 She is the stepdaughter of Gennady Medvedev, the former co-owner and head from 1994 to 2010 of Electropribor OJSC, who until 1980 worked with Chibis's father at the Cheboksary PO named after V.I.
 Chapaev as a process engineer.
-The family lives in Murmansk (since 2019), has a place to live in Spain.
+The family lives in Murmansk since 2019 and also has a residence in Spain.

-His father Vladimir Aleksandrovich, was theformer deputy general director of the Cheboksary production association named after V. I. Chapaev, until 2019 owned Personnel Resource LLC (Cheboksary).
+His father Vladimir Aleksandrovich, was the former deputy general director of the Cheboksary production association named after V. I. Chapaev, until 2019 owned Personnel Resource LLC (Cheboksary).
 Andrey's sister - Tatyana Vladimirovna Kretova - is listed as the founder of a dozen companies, including: Region Development LLC (audit), ZHKH-Development LLC (engaged in research in the field of waste management), GARANT-consulting LLC (accounting; owns OOO Sibgazstroy (construction of engineering networks)).